LucasSte/havina/README.md

 | about   | X   | X   | X       | X     | 0.4  |
 | cars    | X   | X   | X       | X     | X    |

+We utilize spaCy to determine the noun chunks and link them to form head-tail pairs.
+One possible head-tail pair for this example would be "(Joe, cars)".
+Taking "Joe" as the first word, we traverse the first line of the matrix forming candidate relationships. "is", "curious", "about" are all candidates.

+The beam-search only passes for its next iteration the top-k candidates, based on their average attention scores.
+If k is one, the only candidate for the second iteration is "curious" with a score of 0.4.

+We now traverse the third line in the matrix, looking for possible next tokens given "curious".
+"curious about" is the only possibility here because "cars" belongs to the tail chunk. "curious" about has a score of `(0.4+0.4)/2=0.4`.

+The relationship we found for the head-tail pair "(Joe, cars)" is "curious about", so the triplet looks like `(Joe, curious about, cars)`.

+In a later stage, we remove prepositions for the relations and uncapitalize, so the final triplet is `(joe, curious, cars)`.

 ## Constructor parameters